When it comes to your credit score, not all debt is treated equally.

 There are three main types of credit: installment credit, revolving credit, and open credit.
 Each of these is borrowed and repaid with a different structure.

-Open credit is unique in that monthly payments vary, and balances are due in full at the end of each billing cycle.
+- Open credit: Open credit is unique in that monthly payments vary, and balances are due in full at the end of each billing cycle.
 Your electricity bill is a great example of open credit; the amount due depends on how much electricity you used that month.
 You’re expected to pay the entire bill within a certain number of days after receiving it.
+Many utility bills — such as gas, electricity, water, cable, and cell service – are considered open credit accounts.

 Less is more when it comes to establishing credit mix.
 While it’s good to show responsible use of different account types, you also need to weigh this benefit against the penalties for having too many accounts, which could easily harm your credit score.